 - Act as Manager for the Tournament Committee, which comprises the Sweeps Chair, Special Tournaments Chair, Handicap Chair and up to two assistants.
 The President will have final approval to name the assistants.
 The assistants are not elected or appointed Board members.

 - With the approval of the Board of Directors, prepare a calendar of events for the Club year by early October of the previous year..

 - Determine the weekly Sweeps games and provide the game descriptions to be published in the RBIWGC Handbook.

-- Maintain complete records of all Sweeps competitions, including money or prizes paid to members.
+- Ensure complete records of all Sweeps competitions are maintained, including money or prizes paid to members.
 Determine Ace of the Month from weekly Sweeps results.

 - Supervise the distribution of prizes and awards.
 Publish quarterly winnings by player and inform membership when winnings are available.
 Publish Ace of the Month standings on a quarterly basis.